Matei87/Shopping-List/README.md

-# Shopping-List
+# Shopping List

-My shopping list
+Shopping list is a To Do List.

 # Built With

+* Javascript
+* Bootstrap
+* jQuery